Christeen-Jose/Image-Processing-Project-Face-Mask-Detection/README.md

 * automail.py: This module is used to send email notifications to a specific email address.
 ## Have a look on the application!
 ![ATTENDANCE](https://github.com/Christeen-Jose/Attendance_and_Face_Mask_Recognition_System/blob/main/attendance.png)
+### The application can be utilized by downloading it from the 'Release' section of this page and subsequently acquiring it from the 'Asset' section of the release session

 ### **Special Thanks to:** ***Anand V Sunil***